Exercise Caution Against Potential Scams

 Our pledge

-We wish to clarify that although Rigby has staff based in several countries, namely Italy, Germany, North Macedonia, Poland, Spain, the United States, Colombia, and Brazil, we will never initiate contact through platforms such as Telegram or WhatsApp, request financial information in our initial correspondence, nor engage in any of the other behaviours outlined above.
+We wish to clarify that although Rigby has staff based in several countries, we will never initiate contact through platforms such as Telegram or WhatsApp.
+Nor will we ever request financial information in our initial correspondence or engage in any of the other behaviours outlined above.

 If in doubt, please contact us.